ATiredVegan/ATiredVegan.github.io/_pages/book-recs.md

 Audiobook available

 **[Maldita Roma](https://bookshop.org/a/120094/9788466676564)** (España)
 [Review](https://deusexvita.substack.com/p/review-2-of-2024-maldita-roma).
 Very entertaining, but very ridiculously biased in favor of Caesar.
 Lots of other resources about this time in Caesar’s political career.
-Wrote [more](https://substack.com/home/post/p-187635433) on this topic with an angle towards the duties and pitfalls of historical fiction.
+I wrote [more](https://substack.com/home/post/p-187635433) on this topic with an angle towards the duties and pitfalls of historical fiction.

 Audiobook available